Photo by: Q. Burdette

 Dance Mogul: When was your big break?

 Phil: My first gig was Rihanna at the NRJ Awards.
-I had just turned 18, was booted out of a scholarship program and had only signed with Clear Talent Group two weeks prior to the audition for this job.
-I made it to the very end, called my mom crying afterward feeling so honored to have made it that far (I mean I was in a room with Bryan Tanaka, Julius Law, Hamza, Steelo, Flii, Legacy, Moi… TINA LANDON!)…and then waited, and waited, and waited.
+I had just turned 18, was booted out of a scholarship program, and had only signed with Clear Talent Group two weeks prior to the audition for this job.
+I made it to the very end, called my mom crying afterwards feeling so honored to have made it that far (I mean I was in a room with Bryan Tanaka, Julius Law, Hamza, Steelo, Flii, Legacy, Moi… TINA LANDON!)…and then waited, and waited, and waited.
 I kept calling my agency asking if they had heard, until one really late night, my agent calls and was like “Oh hey, you’re going to France with Rihanna by the way”.

 Dance Mogul: What have been some of your memorable moments on stage?